Guide

 There are ways to help mitigate these risks without compromising user experience.
 Security technologies compatible with high-performance networking can now accommodate bandwidth up to 100 Gbps.
 To help prevent cyberattacks without degrading performance, organizations can adopt solutions that accelerate traffic routed through both cloud- and premises-based firewalls.
 They can also automate security workflows and threat intelligence sharing to supplement networking staff and security skill sets.
 As networks become more complex, risk management should encompass long-term investment in IT infrastructure that includes always-up-to-date cyberthreat management and support for HIPAA, SOX and other industry regulations.

 Not all threats come from bad actors, however.
 A natural disaster, for example, can cause outages and loss of data.
 To quickly recover from emergencies, it’s essential to have a disaster recovery plan in place.
 The plan should begin with data replication, which requires connections robust enough to allow for daily backups to cloud service providers.
-Organizations can also architect diverse backup connectivity options for critical locations to reduce the risk of an outage.
+Organizations can also architect diverse backup connectivity options for critical locations

 Making sure the investment is well spent